How To Master Group Portraits | Wedding Photography Guide, Pt. 7

 Welcome to part seven of our official Wedding Photography Guide, a series of weekly articles designed to teach you the fundamentals of wedding photography.
 In our previous article we covered how to photograph the ceremony, which includes everything from the bride’s walk down the aisle to the newlywed couple’s first kiss.
 This week, we present our official Group Portrait Guide, an overview of how to best photograph group portraits on the wedding day.

 All of the education from the guides as well as our workshops is derived from our experience at Lin and Jirsa Photography, a Los Angeles Wedding Photography Studio with over 10 years of experience and over 2,000 weddings.
-For comprehensive wedding photography education, be sure to check out our full workshops in our store.
+For more wedding photography tips, be sure to check out our full workshops in our store.

 In our experience, group portraits get shared online more than any other images from an entire wedding day, so needless to say, it is important to execute them well.
 Successfully handling and photographing large groups can prove tricky, and it requires a variety of skill sets from communication and posing to lighting and problem-solving.
 The larger the group, the more challenging the shoot.
 The following tips should help you better direct groups into creative poses and turn an otherwise daunting task into a rewarding (and free) marketing opportunity.